peterson-0501/Extreme-value-thoery/README.md

 within the most vulnerable state (e.g., Meghalaya).
 These spatial extensions help identify high-risk zones and improve localized risk assessment.

+Dataset is not uploaded because of large size ( please vist https://www.imdpune.gov.in/cmpg/Griddata/Rainfall_25_NetCDF.html) for the data.

-This GitHub repository contains the Python and R scripts used for the analysis, the datasets, the estimated return levels in CSV format, and other miscellaneous files related to the study.
+This GitHub repository contains the Python and R scripts used for the analysis, the estimated return levels in CSV format, and other miscellaneous files related to the study.